hyperspy/hyperspy/doc/user_guide/tools.rst

   :align:   center
   :width:   500

-  Rotation of images using :py:meth:`~.signal_base.Signal.map` with different arguments for each image in the stack.
+  Rotation of images using :py:meth:`~.signal.BaseSignal.map` with different arguments for each image in the stack.

 Cropping